-For all of the single pringles out there, don’t fret; Singles Day is a day to treat yourself.
+For all of the single pringles out there, Singles Day is a day to treat yourself.

-For all email marketers, this is your opportunity to help these singles feel loved by your company.
+For all email marketers, this is your opportunity to participate in the world’s biggest shopping event – with sales estimated at $157 billion in 2022.
 In this blog post, we’ll explain what Singles Day is and give some inspiring email examples to get you started on your next Singles Day email marketing campaign.

 What is Singles Day?

 Singles Day, also known as Bachelor’s Day, is a day for singles to celebrate themselves.
-It was first popularized in China, then South East Asia, and now companies all over the world recognize it as a day to celebrate within their marketing tactics.
+It was first popularized in China, then South East Asia, and now companies all over the world leverage the event for dedicated promotions.
 It is generally celebrated on the 11th of November.
-Alibaba, a China-based eCommerce company, saw sales hit $78 billion in 2020 - about 10 times more than when they started doing Single Day Sales in 2009.
+This year, it will fall on a Saturday.

-2) Vans uses a dynamic banner to greet customers with
+2) Vans greets customers with a dynamic banner

 Research has shown that you have 50 milliseconds to grab a customer’s attention before they click away from your website.
 With how crowded our inboxes are nowadays, there’s no doubt that time is similarly short within email marketing.